dev-harsh1998/Transfer/Readme.md

 # Transfer
-Transfer is an command line tool which you can you to upload your file to the free online file sharing client [transfer.sh](https://transfer.sh/) straight from you terminal.
+Transfer is an command line tool with which you can upload your file to the free online file sharing client [transfer.sh](https://transfer.sh/) straight from you terminal.
 Bored from writing curl syntax??
 That's what transfer do for you just simply use transfer upload your files and get links as easy as that :D .

 ## How to use?
 As promised easy, follow the below syntax to use transfer once the file is uploaded the link will pop up in your bash shell itself.